JochenHiller/concierge-tests/README.md

 * ~~[#433345 OSGi bootdelegation is not supported](https://bugs.eclipse.org/bugs/show_bug.cgi?id=433345)~~ (Closed)
 * ~~[#433346 org.eclipse.osgi.services can NOT be resolved when systempackages property is specified](https://bugs.eclipse.org/bugs/show_bug.cgi?id=433346)~~ (Rejected)
 * [#438781 Loading of localized files in bundle will fail due to wrong path](https://bugs.eclipse.org/bugs/show_bug.cgi?id=438781) (Open)
-  * Note for testing: the test case itself does work, but on console it complains wit
+  * Note for testing: the test case itself does work, but on console it complains with
 ```
 [Mon Jul 21 11:56:30 CEST 2014] [INFO] 	RETURNED []
 Error:  Could not parse XML contribution for "org.eclipse.equinox.registry//plugin.xml".
 Any contributed extensions and extension points will be ignored.